 3. Candidate assessment and preselection

 Pre-employment assessment tools can be a good way to identify top candidates.
-These tools come in many different shapes and sizes, but the ones that are AI-driven use data and machine learning to help recruiters predict quality of hire.
+This recruiting software comes in many different shapes and sizes, but the ones that are AI-driven use data and machine learning to help recruiters predict quality of hire.